dhil/ocaml-multicont/README.md

   match Effect.Deep.match_with init_vec' 1 htwice with
   | [[|false|]; [|false|]] -> ()
   | _ -> assert false
-(* Here the two array are nominally (i.e. they have the same identity) equivalent. *) let _ = match Effect.Deep.match_with init_vec' 2 htwice with
+(* Here the two arrays are nominally (i.e. they have the same identity) equivalent. *) let _ = match Effect.Deep.match_with init_vec' 2 htwice with